 Rival IQ helps institutions of higher education increase engagement, optimize strategy, prove social value and amplify social marketing efforts.

-Another all too common challenge universities and colleges face is speaking to a wide range of audience segments; students, alumni, parents, and fans.
+An all too common challenge universities and colleges face is speaking to a wide range of audience segments; students, alumni, parents, and fans.

 “We have a vast and diverse social audience at the University of Kentucky,” said Katy Bennett, assistant marketing director at the University of Kentucky.
 “Our fans want to know the latest about our NCAA Division I athletics, our alumni want to hear about the transformation on campus and how to get involved, and our students want to see themselves reflected on our social channels.
 Rival IQ empowers us to understand each segment of the Big Blue Nation and craft content that’s inclusive, valuable and most engaging to each audience segment.”